-Seating and gangways in a hall or assembly space should be arranged to allow free and ready access direct to the exits.
-Non-fixed seating should be situated on a level floor.
+Seating and gangways in a hall or assembly space should be so arranged to allow free and ready access direct to the exits.

 Audiences seated in rows will first have to make their way to the end of the row before being able to use the escape routes provided.
-Seating and gangways in an auditorium should therefore be arranged in order to allow free and ready access direct to the exits.
+Seating and gangways in an auditorium should therefore be so arranged as to allow free and ready access direct to the exits.

-In fixed seats there should be a clear space of at least 305mm between the back of one seat to the front of the seat behind it (or the nearmost point of the seat behind it, for automatic tip-up seats, see Figure 22).
+In fixed seats there should be a clear space of at least 305mm between the back of one seat to the front of the seat behind it (or the nearmost point of the seat behind it, for automatic tip-up seats (see Figure 19).
 Gangways should be adequate for the number of seats served and at least 1.05m wide.
 There should be no projections which diminish these widths.